 6. Use systemic approaches to select, develop, apply, integrate, and administer secure computing technologies to accomplish user goals.
 [IT]

-The curriculum requirements specify topics, but do not prescribe specific courses.
+The curriculum requirements are in addition to the General Criteria curriculum requirements and specify topics, but do not prescribe specific courses.

 These requirements are: